bbc/rd-taster-pilot-documentation/docs/pilot-kickoff-pack.md

 ##Trademarking and Copyright

 It is recommended that the title and any key descriptions of the project are decided on early so they may be checked for trademark and copyright infringement.
-This will be done by the BBC Project Manager, but teams should be aware of this so it can be done before and graphics or other assets are created, so as to avoid costly changes later on.
+This will be done by the BBC Project Manager, but teams should be aware of this so it can be done before any graphics or other assets are created, so as to avoid costly changes later on.